kyovalskye/kyovalskye/README.md

 # 👋 Yo!
 I'm Kyo

-💡 Dreaming of becoming a front-end dev, but 90% of my time is spent fixing div alignment 💻 Still figuring out this coding thing
+💡 Dreaming of becoming a front-end dev, but 90% of my time is spent fixing div alignment
 🎨 Playing around with HTML, CSS, and JavaScript (tryna get good at Javascript)
 🚀 Currently messing with React, Next JS